-News | Live Stream | Contact Us | Donate
+News | Live Stream | Video Library

-The Leadership Conference of Women Religious is an association of leaders of congregations of Catholic women religious in the United States.
+LCWR is an association of leaders of congregations of Catholic women religious in the United States.
+The conference has nearly 1,300 members, who represent more than 38,800 women religious in the United States.
 Founded in 1956, LCWR assists its members to collaboratively carry out their service of leadership to further the mission of the Gospel in today’s world.